-- 5. Oral exam content The student is examined on the dissertation proposal, their declared major and minor areas, and on general geography.
-(Might need to be changed now with our areas of emphasis/specializations?
-General geography has typically referred to the GEO core courses.) - 6.
-The format of the oral exam (which may last a maximum of 3 hours) is typically as follows: - 1.
+- 6. Oral exam content The student is examined on the dissertation proposal and their declared areas of specialization as defined in their field statement.
+Students may also be asked questions about general geography, as covered in the core courses. - 7.
+The format of the oral exam (which may last a maximum of 3 hours) is typically as follows: - a.
 Committee meets without student for 5-10 minutes to review exam format, discuss responses to written questions, and the student's overall performance in the program (as passing the exam is also a function of past performance and future potential).
-The written essays are also often discussed in part with the student during the exam. - 2.
-The committee brings the student in and asks the student to spend about 5-10 minutes on their academic history, career goals, etc. (This is kind of a warm-up period.) - 3.
+The written essays are also often discussed in part with the student during the exam. - b.
+The committee brings the student in and asks the student to spend about 5-10 minutes on their academic history, career goals, etc. (This is kind of a warm-up period.) - c.
 We will then give the student about 30 minutes to present the dissertation proposal.
 This should be well organized, but can be relatively informal.
 The student may use slides/ppts and any other materials.
-The dissertation proposal should be given to the committee at least a week before the exam, and preferably a month before the exam. - 4.
-The committee then asks questions on the proposal, and this typically lasts 15-30 minutes. - 5.
+The dissertation proposal should be given to the committee at least a week before the exam, and preferably a month before the exam. - d.
+The committee then asks questions on the proposal, and this typically lasts 15-30 minutes. - e.
 The group may then take a short break and come back for questions on the major and minor areas, etc. from each committee member.
 It is very likely that questions on the dissertation will also arise in this section.
-Each member will be given approximately 20 minutes to ask questions, with follow-up opportunities. - 6.
+Each member will be given approximately 20 minutes to ask questions, with follow-up opportunities. - f.
 If everyone is satisfied that they have asked enough questions, the committee asks the student to step outside while it confers.
-This typically takes 10 minutes, as everyone contributes to the discussion. - 7.
+This typically takes 10 minutes, as everyone contributes to the discussion. - g.
 We then bring the student back in to tell him/her the outcome of the exam.
 Relevant paperwork is signed (advancement to candidacy form by the exam chair and given to the student, qualifying exam report/outcome and given to Carrie and sent to Graduate Studies).